 Regardless of the cause, if you’re experiencing issues with your vehicle, it’s important to schedule an inspection with a licensed mechanic.
 They can test different components of your vehicle and use OBD-II readings to determine what the issue is.
-You’ll have to pay for these tests, but they should help you avoid paying for a repair that’s not needed.
+You may have to pay for these tests, but they should help you avoid paying for a repair that’s not needed.

-Repairing your vehicle's alternator generally isn’t a viable option compared to replacing one.
+Repairing your vehicle's alternator generally isn’t a viable option compared with replacing one.
 There are a few reasons for this, but the main one is that repairing something can cost a lot more in terms of labor than replacing it.

 |Vehicle||Parts cost||Labor cost||Total cost|